Your first lead gen campaign

 - Scale up - once your qualification rate is above 30%, activate daily autopilot.

-A healthy pipeline produces 5-15 qualified leads per day from 30-50 profile visits.
+A healthy pipeline produces 5-15 qualified leads per day from 30-50 people reviewed.

 What's next